 The Crosstown High resident will work 12 hours per week with Crosstown High students and receive a $4,800 stipend.

-Crosstown Arts Video/Film Residency (spring and summer)
+Crosstown Arts Video/Film Residency (all sessions)

 In addition to the standard residency offerings, the Crosstown Arts Video/Film Residency includes specialized video/film editing equipment and software.